10 Answers to "What Are You Passionate About?"

 “Over the last year, I’ve been part of many fundraising efforts.
 Primarily for those in need in our housing community.
 Last year someone was diagnosed with cancer.
 And I was in charge of creating the events which brought our community together and raised over $15,000 for the donor.
 Helping others in need is absolutely a passion of mine.”

 “I’m a big part of our community orphanage.
 Through my efforts with the orphanage, we’ve been able to take children without families out on trips.
 We’ve also been able to take them to community dinners, game nights, and much more.
 It has been extremely gratifying working with these children.
 That’s absolutely a passion of mine.”

 Shows ability to execute

 “Last year, the dog shelter in the area needed a helping hand.
 They were understaffed, and the animal living conditions were beginning to suffer.
-I put together a Facebook group and got more than 20 volunteers to sign up and help with efforts to clean up the habitats for the animals.
+I put together a Facebook group and got more than 20 volunteers to sign up and help with efforts to clean up the animals' habitats.
 Helping animals is a passion of mine.”

 “I’m very passionate about health and well-being.
 In fact, this year, I held a community running event, community yoga event, and general fitness event.
 I love seeing others push themselves to new levels and encourage the fact that we can educate ourselves on health and wellness.”

 “My biggest passions are actually helping my family.
-I know it seems somewhat odd, but I’m very close to them, and we all help each other on a regular basis.
+I know it seems somewhat odd, but I’m very close to them, and we all help each other regularly.
 From rebuilding decks to walking each other's dogs.
 We act as a family unit, and spending time with them is a passion of mine.”

 “I’m very passionate about working at our local library.
 I’m a fan of books.
 They show our history and records of life in a way that I believe children should have available to them in the future.
-So I spend a good portion of my free time volunteering there to ensure our youth has the same opportunities that I did growing up.”
+So I spend a good portion of my free time volunteering there to ensure our youth has the same opportunities that I did while growing up.”